 Symptoms can include:

 Different types of brain tumors can cause similar symptoms.
 Some people experience symptoms similar to a brain tumor when in fact they are experiencing a central nervous system disorder, such as a stroke.
-If you experience any of these symptoms, it’s best to visit the UCLA Neurology Clinic so you can receive an accurate diagnosis.
+If you experience any of these symptoms, it’s best to visit the UCLA Neurology Clinics so you can receive an accurate diagnosis.

 You may receive one or more tests, including: